Jallison154/TheBigWRB/README.md

 # ESP32 Wireless Button System

 A battery-efficient wireless button system using **Seeed Studio XIAO ESP32C3** devices with ESP-NOW protocol.
-The system consists of transmitters (with buttons) and a receiver that processes button presses.
+The system consists of transmitters (with buttons) and a receiver that processes button presses, with enhanced hold functionality and Raspberry Pi integration for audio feedback.

 ## System Overview